GeospatialDaryl/AdvGIS_Python/PITCHME.md

 #HSLIDE
 ## Flow Control - a basic code block
--Flow control is handled by 'blocks'.
+- Flow control is handled by 'blocks'.
--In Python, blocks are semantically derived from indents.
+- In Python, blocks are semantically derived from indents.
--The standard is 4 spaces.
+- The standard is 4 spaces.

 #HSLIDE
 ## Flow Control - a basic code block